alexa-samples/skill-sample-nodejs-howto/README.md

   ![](https://s3.amazonaws.com/lantern-code-samples-images/how-to/servicessimulator.PNG)

  3. (Optional) Testing with your device.
 This is optional as you can do all the testing in the portal.
-Assuming your Echo device is on-line (and logged in with the same account as your developer account), you should now see your skill enabled in the Alexa app and ask Alexa to launch your skill.
+Assuming your Alexa device is on-line (and logged in with the same account as your developer account), you should now see your skill enabled in the Alexa app and ask Alexa to launch your skill.
 For more information on testing an Alexa skill and registering an Alexa-enabled device, [check here](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/testing-an-alexa-skill).

 ### Not working (getting an invalid response)?
- Do you have the right ARN copied from your Developer Portal/Skill into your your Lambda function?
+* Do you have the right ARN copied from your Developer Portal/Skill into your your Lambda function?
 * Are you calling the right invocation name?
 * Are you saying launch, start or open?
 * Are you sure you have no other skills in your accounts with the same invocation name?